 Senators Blumenthal and Klobuchar are asking the DOJ to conduct a “retrospective study on the effects of past consolidation” and to consider extending the decree past its expiration next year.
 Though the DOJ has previously investigated claims that Live Nation had violated its consent decree, the DOJ has never taken action.
 In an August 28 statement, Live Nation said the senators’ letter is “based on a fundamental misunderstanding of our consent decree and general ticketing industry dynamics.”
 Further, “…Live Nation and Ticketmaster have always complied with their obligations under the consent decree.
 We do not force anyone into ticketing agreements by leveraging content, and we do not retaliate against venues that choose other ticketing providers.”
 Thus, according to the statement, “[t]here is no cause for further investigations or studies.”

-The DOJ’s most recent investigation into Live Nation’s conduct without any enforcement action highlights the limitations of behavioral conditions.
+The DOJ’s most recent investigation into Live Nation’s conduct without any enforcement action to date highlights the limitations of behavioral conditions in past consent decrees.
 DOJ Antitrust Division Assistant Attorney General Makan Delrahim is not in favor of behavioral decrees because they are regulatory and require monitoring and supervision.
 The DOJ under his leadership has strengthened the terms of consent decrees making them easier to enforce.
-For the DOJ to bring a case on a consent decree violation or to force modifications of the decree, it must meet a very high standard.
+For the DOJ to bring a case on an older consent decree violation or to force modifications of the Live Nation decree, it must meet a very high clear and convincing standard.
 Unfortunately, there is so much wiggle room in past settlement agreements that contain behavioral restrictions that merging parties can devise strategies that may be within the letter of the settlement agreement but violate the spirit of the decree.
 In short, the DOJ would need to uncover evidence that Live Nation has actually violated the decree before it can bring an enforcement action or force an extension of the decree.
 Delrahim has expressed the view that Congress did not intend for the Antitrust Division or the courts to be overseers of corporate behavior.
 He has argued that “antitrust is law enforcement, not regulation,” and that antitrust enforcers should seek to block anticompetitive transactions, rather than allow them to proceed subject to behavioral conditions.
-The Live Nation/Tickemaster is a prime example of why the DOJ must sometimes decide to block a merger rather than negotiate a settlement with behavioral conditions.
+The Live Nation/Tickemaster is a prime example of why the DOJ must sometimes decide to block a merger rather than negotiate a settlement with ambiguous behavioral conditions.